YasinShamsedini/RestaurantPOS/README.md

 ## Overview 📝

-The Restaurant POS System is a Python-based application designed to streamline restaurant operations, focusing on ease of use and intuitive design.
-This project, developed collaboratively with AI assistance over approximately 25 hours, leverages Tkinter/CustomTkinter for a user-friendly GUI and SQL Server for persistent data storage.
-The primary goal was to create a system that is both accessible and easy to learn, minimizing any potential friction for users.
+The Restaurant POS System is a simple, user-friendly application that I built using Python to make restaurant operations easier and more efficient.
+The project took about 25 hours to develop, and my main focus was on creating an intuitive and straightforward design.
+I used Tkinter and or CustomTkinter for the GUI to ensure it’s easy to use, and SQL Server for data storage.
+My goal was to create a system that’s not only easy to learn but also smooth for users, without any unnecessary complexity, to make managing a restaurant much simpler.

 ## Key Features ✨